MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     Provide a project name of *DisplayGreeting* and click on **OK**.

-2. Uncheck the Security Development Lifecylce (SDL) checks.
+2. Uncheck the Security Development Lifecycle (SDL) checks.

  ![win32 application wizard application settings](images/ttd-time-travel-walkthrough-application-wizard-application-settings.png)